epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 articles_888/7a21ff2ee09c3b4285094c4e64e9602c
 ```
 ###Nice features
-You can To please the eyes you can read the news from console in a colorful format.
+To please the eyes you can read news from console in a colorful format.
 For this enter such parameter like --colorize and enjoy.

 But this parameter work only for MAC and Linux console.